How to Use Cognitively Guided Instruction in Your Classroom

 One solution to just “answer getting” is, CGI.
 Cognitive Guided Instruction is a way to teach mathematical reasoning that is developmentally appropriate.
 It is great because the types of word problems have been researched so that you can guide student thinking and understanding as they move through different types of word problems, eventually mastering concepts and improving mathematical reasoning.
 The goal is that students become independent problem solvers who can approach and solve a variety of word problems without relying on the teacher to tell them how to solve them.
 Who doesn’t want to encourage and inspire their students to be problem solvers?

-You can help students develop computational fluency by having them frequently solve CGI type word problems and evaluate if their answer makes sense.
+You can help students develop computational fluency by having them frequently solve Cognitively Guided Instruction type word problems and evaluate if their answer makes sense.
 The main focus at the K-2 level is addition and subtraction, but do not be afraid to use the multiplication and division just to help expand their thinking.

 In the CGI classroom, there are different types of problems.
 Each of the different problem types requires different reasoning processes.
-Click to print out the types of problems.
+I would recommend you read how to conduct math talks in addition to this blog post.

-Methods used to solve problems are broken into levels.
+Methods used to solve Cognitively Guided Instruction problems are broken into levels.
 It is important to understand that students will go through these levels as they develop their mathematical reasoning.
 The student moves from concrete mathematical reasoning to more abstract.

 A child using a Counting On/Back strategy is able to hold a number in her/his mind and count on or back from that number while keeping track of the quantity that is added or subtracted using fingers, tally marks, or counters.
 They use aids such as number lines or hundreds charts to help keep track of their counting.
 Many students get “stuck” at this level, never really becoming automatic with their facts, instead relying on a variety of counting strategies or technology such as calculators or spreadsheets.
 That is why it is important to also work on math facts fluency as well.